mddanish00/stas-server/README.md

 - Thanks to [MingShiba](https://www.patreon.com/mingshiba) for creating the Sugoi Japanese Toolkit and making high-quality (still machine translation) available to enjoy many untranslated Japanese works.
 - Thanks to Tenerezza and bimbmsm on [Sugoi Toolkit Discord](https://discord.gg/XFbWSjMHJh) for CudaInstallForToolKit script for adding CT2 support.
 Some of the code is based on the included CT2 multiline server script.
 - Thanks to [Vin-meido](https://github.com/Vin-meido) for [Sugoi Translator XUAT](https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint) support.
-Some of the code is based on the included server script.
+Some of the code is based on the included server.py.